Live-Webcams

 See it @ Google Street View

-Swinoujscie was a popular resort
+Swinoujscie was already a popular

 industrial era.
 Emperor